-The Corporation's Board of Directors (the "Board") has six directors.
-The current term of office of each director will expire on the date of the next annual meeting of shareholders of the Corporation or the date his successor is duly elected or appointed pursuant to the Corporation's Constitution, unless his office is earlier vacated in accordance with the provisions of the Corporation's Constitution.
+The Board has seven directors.
+The current term of office of each director will expire on the date of the next annual meeting of shareholders of the Corporation or the date his successor is duly elected or appointed pursuant to the Constitution, unless his office is earlier vacated in accordance with the provisions of the Constitution.